MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 # Health modeling for workloads

 Cloud applications generate high volumes of operational data, which makes it challenging to pinpoint remediation and resolve problems quickly.
-One common reason for this challenge is the absence of a health baseline that's customized to the functionality of the workload and of the ability to detect drift from that baseline.
+A common reason for this challenge is the absence of a health baseline that's customized to the workload's functionality and of the ability to detect drift from that baseline.

 Health modeling is an **observability exercise that combines business context with raw monitoring data to quantify the overall health of a workload**.
 It helps set a baseline that you can monitor the workload against.
 You should consider data like telemetry from infrastructure and application components.
 Health modeling might also incorporate other information that's necessary to achieve the workload's quality targets.